 On Mar 23, 2022, Oregon’s Governor signed into law, HB 4139: AN ACT Relating to reductions of greenhouse gas emissions in the state’s transportation system.
 The law covers activities of the state DOT, and the department is required to establish a program for greenhouse gas reduction no later than December 31, 2025.

 On May 24, Minnesota's Governor signed a Buy Clean program, via an omnibus bill, into state law.
 Details begin on line 311.1 of HF 2310.
 The program requires GWP thresholds to be set for concrete used in buildings by Jan 15, 2026, and for rebar and structural steel by Jan 15, 2028.
+The scope of the policy is public projects under the authority of both the Department of Administration and the Department of Transportation.
 To aid implementation, the bill mandates the creation of an Environmental Standards Procurement Task Force by October 1, 2023, of which AISC is named as a required member.

 On December 8, 2021, the Biden Administration released Executive Order 14057 and an accompanying Federal Sustainability Plan outlining the nation's strategy for carbon emissions reduction.
 Among those goals is the creation of a Federal Buy Clean Task Force, charged with recommending policies and procedures to expand consideration of embodied emissions and pollutants of construction materials in Federal procurement and federally funded projects.